mabur/carma/docs/dynamic_array_algorithms.md

   If the new capacity is smaller than the old count, then the new count is set to the new capacity, thereby removing items at the end.

+- `ERASE_INDEX_ORDERED(dynamic_array, index)` erases the item at index.
+  Decreases count by one.
+  The order of the remaining items is preserved.
+  It shifts the remaining items from index up to the end by one.

 - `ERASE_IF(dynamic_array, predicate)` erases all items for which the predicate function is true.
   It reduces the count of the dynamic array accordingly.